1. Home

 Year launched: 2023

-It's not easy to launch a new car manufacturer when so many of your rivals have decade or even a century of history and brand recognition.
-So, you'd best make your entry into the market as good one.
+It's not easy to launch a new car manufacturer when so many of your rivals have decades - or even a century or more - of history and brand recognition.
+So, you'd best make your first entry into the market as good one.

 Luckily, China's BYD has made its small family SUV, the Atto 3, a very impressive debut for the UK, creating a value-for-money family car that's packed with cool features.
 The brand isn't actually that new – it's been selling cars abroad for a while – but 2023 saw it introduce several new cars into the UK market.
 All Atto 3s have a panoramic sunroof that bathes the car in light, and the electric-only underpinnings maximise interior space, giving you a completely flat floor across the back for generous legroom.
 Boot space is decent, too.

-Features in the Atto 3 are plentiful, and admittedly some are on the gimmicky side (a rotating central screen that can be orientated in portrait or lanscape mode, and tunable elastic strings on the door pockets that you can play like a guitar).
+Features in the Atto 3 are plentiful, and admittedly some are on the gimmicky side, such as a rotating central screen that can be orientated in portrait or landscape modes, and tunable elastic strings on the door pockets that you can play like a guitar.
 But there are also lots of things that make family life easier, including Apple CarPlay and Android Auto, an air purification system and keyless entry and start, all of which are included as standard.
 Oh, and you get a 260-mile range.
 Not bad at all.

 Best Electric Family Car FAQs